Chamod07/ticketing-system/README.md

 ## 📍 Overview

-This Real-Time Event Ticketing System is designed to manage concurrent ticket releases by vendors and purchases by customers, leveraging multi-threading and the Producer-Consumer pattern.
-The system maintains data integrity in a dynamic, real-time environment and provides essential reporting features, making it ideal for handling high-demand events with concurrent ticketing needs.
+This Real-Time Event Ticketing System employs the Producer-Consumer model along with multi-threading to manage simultaneous vendor ticket releases and customer purchases.
+It's an ideal solution for overseeing high-demand events where ticketing needs arise concurrently, as it maintains data integrity in a dynamic, real-time environment and provides essential reporting capabilities.

-This system demonstrates it power of handling concurrent requests using multithreading
+This system demonstrates its proficiency in utilizing multithreading to address multiple requests simultaneously.
+The system's real-time updates and basic logging capabilities make it an excellent choice for managing ticket sales and availability.
+The system's web interface provides a user-friendly experience, allowing users to monitor ticket availability and transactions in real-time.

 ---

 ## 👾 Features

-- Concurrency Management: Simultaneous handling of ticket releases and purchases.
+- \*Concurrency Management\*: Simultaneous handling of ticket releases and purchases.
-- Data Integrity: Thread-safe operations using synchronization for consistent ticket availability.
+- \*Data Integrity\*: Thread-safe operations using synchronization for consistent ticket availability.
-- Multi-threaded Environment: Employs producer-consumer threading to manage multiple vendors and customers.
+- \*Multi-threaded Environment\*: Employs producer-consumer threading to manage multiple vendors and customers.
-- Real-Time Updates: Provides a UI with real-time status on ticket availability and transactions.
+- \*Real-Time Updates\*: Provides a UI with real-time status on ticket availability and transactions.
-- Basic Logging: Tracks and records system activities for audit and troubleshooting.
+- \*Basic Logging\*: Tracks and records system activities for audit and troubleshooting.
-- Websocket Usage : using websockets for realtime updates
+- \*Polling Usage\*: Utilizes Periodic Polling for real-time updates.
-- Api Usage : Using api to connect front end and backend
+- \*API Usage\*: Connects front end and backend using APIs.

 ---